mikegoatly/Mappit/README.md

 ### Properties
 * **Implicit property mappings** (properties with matching names and compatible types)
-* **Custom property mappings** - mapping from one property to another property with a different name
+* **Custom property mappings** - mapping from one property to another property with a different name, including support for custom value transformations.

 ### Enums
 * **Implicit enum mappings** where all the enum names match